3LawsRobotics/3laws/docs/sources/robot_diagnostic_module/configuration/robot_description/robot_description.rst

     parameters:

-    - tau_vel -> time constant of the 1st order tracking response in linear velocity (1/s) (must be strictly positive)
+    - tau_vel: time constant of the 1st order tracking response in linear velocity (1/s) (must be strictly positive)
-    - tau_yaw_vel -> time constant of the 1st order tracking response in angular velocity (1/s) (must be strictly positive)
+    - tau_yaw_vel: time constant of the 1st order tracking response in angular velocity (1/s) (must be strictly positive)

   - bicycle: Dynamical model for a 2 wheels or 4 wheel but with coupled front wheel steering vehicle over SE2, with first order tracking response of steering angle and origin velocity magnitude.